OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 date = "2021-01-02"
 author = "Oussama Hafferssas"
 cover ="/img/00_the_blog_s_readme/cover_site_readme.svg"
-description = "In this article, I’ll try to demessify the syntax of Jetpack Compose by using pure Kotlin and what you already know about OOP."
+description = "In this article, I will demessify the syntax of Jetpack Compose for you by using pure Kotlin, interactive code that you can read and modify, and what you already know about OOP.
+I'll explain some of the frequently used fancy words when using Compose."
 +++